The Real Reason I Don’t Like Christmas

 No Matter What

-No matter what your Christmas looks like this year—whether it’s happy, sad, frustrating, or exciting—Jesus is still Emmanuel.
+No matter what your Christmas looks like this year—whether it’s happy, sad, fearful, disappointing, lonely, or frustrating—Jesus is still Emmanuel.
 Jesus still came to save you.
 Jesus still wants you to be free from sin.

 We shouldn’t brush guilt aside when it’s leading us to repentance or stop being reminiscent because it hurts a little.
-We can face these challenges knowing that Jesus came for our guilt, worry, and longing.
-This beautiful holiday, though we have made it a broken time of year, is redeemable.
-Because He redeemed us when He came to earth on Christmas.
+We can face these challenges knowing that Jesus came to free us from our guilt and our fears.
+This beautiful holiday is redeemable because He redeemed us when He came to Earth on Christmas.